Demorome/ShowOff-NVSE/README.md

 Trooper for showing off his abilities, and some functions made specifically to show off.

+Anro - motivating me to push this thing out.

+Kormakur (again) - The single best thing to happen to New Vegas scripting.

 # See Also
 Crash Logger (https://www.nexusmods.com/newvegas/mods/72317) - if you're getting crashes with a DLL, this is the best thing to report issues to the author.